iobio/clin.iobio/README.md

 ## Using clin.iobio
-[clin.iobio](https://pubmed.ncbi.nlm.nih.gov/35055388/) is developed in the Gabor Marth lab, is free for academic use, and is distributed under the MIT license.
-For further information, or commercial use inquiries, please contact iobioproject@gmail.com.
+[clin.iobio](https://pubmed.ncbi.nlm.nih.gov/35055388/) is developed in the Gabor Marth lab, is free for academic use.
+For further information, or commercial use inquiries, please contact info@frameshift.io.

 You can try out clin.iobio using a demo dataset.
 Or you can immediately plug in your own data, by providing URLs to your BAM and VCF files.